 Delta Flight Museum

-Lorenc+Yoo Design completed the exhibit master plan and concept design for the Delta Flight Museum, which opened in summer of 2014 at Delta’s headquarters adjacent to Atlanta’s Hartsfield-Jackson International Airport.
-Sited inside two vintage airplane hangars, the exhibit chronicles Delta’s history from its origins as an aerial crop dusting operation founded in Macon, Georgia, to an international commercial carrier.
+Lorenc+Yoo Design is proud to have completed the exhibit master plan and concept design for the new Delta Flight Museum, which opened in summer of 2014 at Delta’s headquarters adjacent to Atlanta’s Hartsfield-Jackson International Airport.
+Sited inside two vintage airplane hangars, the exhibit chronicles Delta’s history from its origins as an aerial crop dusting operation founded in Macon, Georgia, to the international commercial carrier it is today.

+The Delta Flight Museum’s energy is unique to a world-class airline.
 As visitors move into the Jet Age portion from the slower-paced Prop Era hall, they walk through a short tunnel in which rapid winds and jet engine sounds spin in the distance.
 This feature preserves the sense of surprise until the visitor formally enters the most expansive room of the museum.
-In addition to being open to the general public, Delta Air Lines also uses the museum for their internal graduation ceremonies, employee events, alumni functions, and as corporate event space for neighbors such as Porsche.
+In addition to being open to the general public–a new feature for this museum that used to be restricted to those possessing special airport visitor’s badges–Delta Air Lines also uses the museum for their internal graduation ceremonies, employee events, alumni functions, and as corporate event space for neighbors such as Porsche.
 Lorenc+Yoo designed the exhibits in the Jet Age hall to be movable, and planned for storage space to completely clear them from the usable space.